akuzko/redux-store-events/README.md

 ### Binding Data Object

-Events can be bound to a data object to provide values that are note available at handlers definition time:
+Events can be bound to a data object to provide values that are not available at handlers definition time:

 ```js